TypQxQ/kTAMV/readme.md

 ----
 ## How to run

-1. Run the `CV_CENTER_TOOLHEAD` command to center the toolhead
+1. Run the `KTAMV_SEND_SERVER_CFG` command to configure the server.
-2. Connect and open the web page to view the nozzle cam
-3. Position the camera so that the nozzle is roughly in the center of the image
+2. Home the printer and move the endstop or nozzle over the camera so that it is aproximatley in the middle of the image.
+2. Run the `KTAMV_CALIB_CAMERA` command to detect the nozzle or endstop.
+Note that it can have problems with endstops and it's easier to calibrate using a nozzle.
+3. If successfull, run the `KTAMV_FIND_NOZZLE_CENTER` command to center the nozzle or endstop.
-4. Run the `CV_SIMPLE_NOZZLE_POSITION` command, this should return your nozzle position in the image
+4. Run the `KTAMV_SET_ORIGIN` command to set this as the origin for all other offsets.
-5. If everything works, you can run `CV_CALIB_OFFSET`
+5. Change to another too and move the nozzle over the camera so that it is aproximatley in the middle of the image.
+6. Run the `KTAMV_FIND_NOZZLE_CENTER` command to center the nozzle.
+7. Run the `KTAMV_GET_OFFSET` to get the offset from when the first tool or nozzle was in the middle of the image.
+8. Run step 5 - 7 for every tool to get their offset.

 ## FAQ
 - Do I need to install the server?